azoff/node-osx-notifier/README.md

 TODO
 ----
 polish off the README
-fill out the package.json file npm publish
+Add a license and update package.json npm publish